rmm5t/jquery-flexselect/README.markdown

 ## Todo

 * Don't keep mismatched value during pickSelected, unless allowMismatch is set.
-* Change the selectedIndex on mouseover; Make selectedIndex -1 on mouseout
 * Fix selectedIndex when mouse happens to sit over dropdown during incremental find. (perhaps unbind mouseover during filtering until a mousemove)
 * Build a better "marketing" page for the plugin including usage and examples.